jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Thus we've learned that evolution selects individuals.
 Alone.
 That has always been the only mechanism, and it's the one this book is about seeing clearly.
 As renowned biologist Ernst Mayr says "individual life forms are the unit of selection."

 Rome was not built in a day and dinosaurs weren't born in a million.
 All of life's extravagance has come in small iterative steps.
-Although slow, evolution is a universal, unstoppable force of nature that we can see it in real-time naturally selecting some individuals over others.
+Although slow, evolution is a universal, unstoppable force of nature that we can see in real-time naturally selecting some individuals over others.

 Just look at polar bears encountering a melting Arctic.
 Depending on geography, some become more aquatic hunters, some find nesting birds, others hunt reindeer, many stay unchanged, and some are selected to die.